StanfordSpezi/spezi-firebase/README.md

 ## Repository Structure

-This repository contains currently two main packages:
+This repository is organized as an npm workspace containing two main packages:

-- **spezi-firebase-cloud-messaging** (`packages/spezi-firebase-cloud-messaging`): The main package for FCM notifications
+- **spezi-firebase-utils** (`packages/spezi-firebase-utils`): Base utility functions for Firebase projects
-- **spezi-firebase-utils** (`packages/spezi-firebase-utils`): Utility functions for Firebase projects
+- **spezi-firebase-cloud-messaging** (`packages/spezi-firebase-cloud-messaging`): Firebase Cloud Messaging (FCM) remote notifications package that builds on the utilities

 ## Features